Global Payroll RFP – What it is and How to use it

 Use specific questions to collect basic information.
 These are the easiest to compare and often help identify the most qualified vendors.

-For example, lets say you are looking for a global payroll solution that fits your plan for a wide overseas expansion in the next 2-3 years, but you are still researching which countries will be included in that expansion.
+For example, lets say you are looking for a global payroll company that fits your plan for a wide overseas expansion in the next 2-3 years, but you are still researching which countries will be included in that expansion.
 You probably want a payroll service that includes an Employer of Record (EoR) option in a large number of countries, perhaps as many as 100 countries.
 You might include these related questions:

 Do you offer an EoR option?
 How many countries are included?